-If you are not a Chicago Public Schools (CPS) family, much of the below also applies to you.
+If you are not a Chicago Public Schools (CPS) family, much of this Toolkit also applies to you.
 According to the webpage, Illinois Anti-Bullying Laws & Policies from www.stopbullying.gov, Illinois school districts must adopt bullying prevention policies and these policies “must contain key policy and procedural elements.”
 Your district has a Student Code of Conduct (SCC), and your school may have its own policies that work within that.
 Check out your district’s website as well as your school’s.
 Physical SCCs and school handbooks can also be helpful - this is true for both CPS and non CPS schools.

 Remember you are not alone when your child is bullied.
 There are resources out there to help guide you.
 We have seen an uptick in parents and students speaking out about bullying at school.
 Please contact us directly at firstname.lastname@example.org if you have any questions about the information provided below or have tried-and-true resources that you think we should add.
 So do reach out with your resources, experiences, suggestions, and questions.

 - Bullying is Sexual in Nature: CPS Office of Student Protections and Title IX or 773-535-4400